johnmathews/johnmathews.is/README.md

 I should write some context here.
 Including:

-- what the blog is for
+- what the blog is for.
 - how I use it
 - which commands to run to:
   - create a new post,